p-sud/miniwdl/README.md

 ### `miniwdl run`

-miniwdl can run a parallelized workflow on the local host, provided that [Docker is installed](https://docs.docker.com/install/) and the invoking user has [permission to control it](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user). (miniwdl uses the built-in [Docker Swarm](https://docs.docker.com/engine/swarm/) mode, which it'll activate if not already.)
+miniwdl can run a parallelized workflow on the local host, provided that [Docker is installed](https://docs.docker.com/install/) and the invoking user has [permission to control it](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user). (miniwdl uses the built-in [Docker Swarm](https://docs.docker.com/engine/swarm/) mode, which it'll enable locally if it isn't already.)

-* Start with `miniwdl run_self_test` to quickly test the installation.
+* Start with `miniwdl run_self_test` for a quick viability check.

-By analyzing the WDL file, the runner can receive workflow inputs via the command-line, as illustrated in this example.
+By analyzing the WDL file, the runner can receive workflow inputs via the command line, as illustrated:

 ```
 $ cat << 'EOF' > hello.wdl